A Delicious Filipino Dinner

-Bistek or bistek tagalog is a popular Filipino dish composed of succulent strips of sirloin beef made tender in salty soy sauce and tangy calamansi juice.
-The taste of this flavorsome dish, which got its name from the English dish “beefsteak," is further accented by the mild sweetness of sautéed onions.
-Sometimes, Filipinos throw in fried and quartered potatoes and cooked mung bean sprouts to jazz up the classic Filipino bistek.
+Bistek, or bistek tagalog, is a popular Filipino dish composed of succulent strips of sirloin beef made tender in salty soy sauce and tangy calamansi juice.
+The taste of this flavorsome dish, which gets its name from the English dish “beefsteak," is further accented by the mild sweetness of sautéed onions.
+Filipinos often throw in fried and quartered potatoes and cooked mung bean sprouts to jazz up the classic Filipino bistek.
 Perfect!

 In addition to its scrumptious taste, bistek is also popular among Filipinos around the world because it is so easy to prepare and cook.
-Your bistek can be ready to serve and eat in about an hour, give or take a few minutes.
+It can be ready to serve in about an hour, give or take a few minutes.
 The marinating process takes about 15 minutes, while the actual cooking can be done in about 40 minutes.

 Unlike many foods that are often eaten with steamed white rice, bistek does not need to be hot when served.
 In fact, many Filipinos carry it for lunch when going to school or work or even for out-of-town trips.

 The real goodness of bistek lies in its tender beef, which packs lots of savory flavor and aroma.
 It's also served with a little sauce, a mix of soy sauce, and calamansi juice.

 - 1/2 kilogram sirloin beef, sliced into thin cuts

 - 5 tablespoons calamansi juice